mas-bandwidth/gafferongames/content/about.md

 Throughout my AAA career, I've always believed in _sharing information_.
 Writing articles, doing GDC talks and sharing example source code so people encounting the same problems don't have to learn everything from scratch.

 And now there is even more stuff I want to write about.
 But original research and writing quality articles takes _so much time_.
-I rely on donations and sponsorships to carve out time to work on articles and open source code.
+Because of this, I rely on donations and sponsorships to carve out time to work on articles and open source code.

 So if you enjoy my articles and open source code, please [support my work](http://www.patreon.com) on Patreon.
 Supporters get access to exclusive content, like example source code for articles and early access to work in progress.